THE NEW TRINITY: DO WE ALL PRAY TO THE SAME GOD?

-that our forefather Abraham was a Muslim; or that Jews will comprise the Army of the Antichrist (or even that there exists such a supernatural and autonomous creature as the Antichrist, representing Evil Incarnate, which vies with God for Supremacy over the Universe); or that the God of Israel has condemned the Jewish people as Evildoers for their rejection of Islam; or that the God of Israel has decreed that the Jewish people be murdered or otherwise persecuted as punishment for their refusal to convert to Islam or accept Mohammed as a Prophet; or that the God of Israel has commanded Muslim nations to make War upon and subjugate the remainder of the World, including Israel.
+that our forefather Abraham was a Muslim; or that Jews will comprise the Army of the Antichrist (or even that there exists such a supernatural and autonomous creature as the Antichrist, representing Evil Incarnate, which vies with God for Supremacy over the Universe); or that the God of Israel has condemned the Jewish people as Evildoers for their rejection of Islam; or that the God of Israel has decreed that the Jewish people be murdered or otherwise persecuted as punishment for their refusal to convert to Islam or to accept Mohammed as a Prophet; or that the God of Israel has commanded Muslims to make War upon and subjugate the non-Muslim World, including Israel.